USC Norris Comprehensive Cancer Center

 The USC Norris Comprehensive Cancer Center is a cancer center in Los Angeles, California owned and operated by the University of Southern California (USC) through its Keck School of Medicine.
 It was one of the first eight comprehensive cancer centers in the United States, which is devoted to patient care, prevention, research, and education.

 History

 In 1971, the U.S. Congress passed the National Cancer Act (see War on cancer), which led the Dean of the School of Medicine, Dr. Franz K. Bauer, to begin the effort to develop a comprehensive cancer center at USC.
 He recruited Dr. G. Denman Hammond of Children's Hospital Los Angeles to serve as the founding director to lead the effort.
 After the completion of the Norris hospital, Dr. Hammond resigned from his directorship shortly before its opening and returned to practicing pediatric medicine.

 Dr. Brian Henderson served as the director from 1983 to 1993.
 He was succeeded by Peter Jones, a prominent researcher, who led as director from 1993 to 2010.
 Following Jones, Dr. Stephen Gruber took the helm in 2011 until 2019.

-Currently, Caryn Lerman holds the position of director, having been appointed in 2019.
+Caryn Lerman held the position of director, having been appointed in 2019.
+In 2025, Lerman announced she would be stepping down from her position.
+The same year, Stephen Miller was named Chief of Cancer Service Line and Operations at Norris Hospital.